mtempleheald/journeyasdata/static/demo_imaginary_autos/readme.md

 - Transmission?
 [Option - text]
   - Manual, Auto / Semi-Auto,  Not bothered

-- How many miles would you do in a week?
-  - [Text] - 1 - 300 = Electric
-          - 301 - 500 = Petrol
-          - 500 + = diesel

-- Box recommending Electric, Petrol, Diesel

 - Fuel type:
   - Petrol
   - Diesel
   - Hybrid
   - Electric
   - Hydrogen

+---- usage

+- How many miles would you do in a week?
+  - [Text] - 1 - 300 = Electric
+          - 301 - 500 = Petrol
+          - 500 + = diesel

+- Box recommending Electric, Petrol, Diesel

 - Do you need to be able to tow a caravan or trailer?
 [Option / y/n]
   - Yes, No